Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 [*error_handling.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/error_handling.py): This script handles errors that might occur during the execution of your application.
 It also contains functions for providing progress updates to the user.

 [*completion_handling.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/completion_handling.py): This script handles the completion of the process.
 It contains a function for sending a signal to the LLM to respond that the process is complete and a function for checking the new folder to ensure that the process completed successfully.

-[*template_code.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/template_code.py): This script contains the template code that the chatbot modifies.
-It is designed to work with the specified files and directories.

 *SoundSage Main* [*main.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/main.py): This is the main script that runs your application.
 It imports and uses the functions from the other scripts.